ProbstLab/Adam_Kolyfetis_2021_methanogenesis/README.md

 ## License

-The scripts within this repository are supplied under the MIT license (see associated License file).
+The scripts within this repository are supplied under the MIT license (see associated LICENSE file).

 ## Contact Information